December Streets

 December Streets is an indie rock band formed in late 2009 in Pretoria, South Africa.
-December Streets consists of Tristan Coetzee (Lead Vocals, Rhythm Guitar), Nico van Loggerenberg (Lead Guitar, Keyboard), Gideon Meyer (Bass guitar, Saxophone), Waldo Boshof (Trumpet, Keyboard) and Corneil Classen (Drums).
+December Streets consists of Tristan Coetzee (lead vocals, rhythm guitar), Nico van Loggerenberg (lead guitar, keyboards), Gideon Meyer (bass, saxophone), Waldo Boshof (trumpet, keyboards) and Corneil Classen (drums).

 The band released its debut EP, titled EP, on 20 January 2011, featuring radio singles such as My Name, Fire Through the Window and Dance with Somebody.
 December Streets broke onto the national radio charts, with My Name and Fire Through the Window, both charting on national radio, including 5FM.
 The following year, after several line up changes, the band's current line up met through attending the University of Pretoria and together wrote and released their debut studio album, This Is, on 2 August 2012.